 - Talk to your family and friends about your goal of passing the FE exam and what it means for your career.

 - Try to find some time during the day to dedicate to the exam prep, even if it’s only thirty minutes or an hour.
-But if this isn’t possible, it is best to find a time at the weekend when you can allot two to three hours to studying.
+But if this isn’t possible, it is best to find a time on the weekend when you can allot two to three hours to study.

 No one likes studying.
 Especially not for a test with so many subject areas, it becomes hard to know where to begin.
 The FE exam is no exception.
 It covers 17 sections that encompass almost the entire four years of Electrical and Computer Engineering undergraduate coursework, which can be very overwhelming.
 Because of this, many prospective FEs find themselves stuck in the massive amount of topics and complexity they involve, making them hard to narrow down their focus.

 Besides that, students also fear that they might start forgetting the concepts from earlier chapters as they progress with the exam topics.
 Moreover, some students have not even taken coursework for all 17 sections in their undergraduate program.
 It is because courses such as Controls, Computer Networks, Computer Systems, and Software Engineering are considered ‘‘technical electives’’ in some schools.
 Students specializing in power system engineering generally don’t take these courses (at least not all).